AnimMouse/animmouse-website/content/post/setup-cloudflare-warp-connector-on-mikrotik.md

 ## Setup IPv6

-If you already have native IPv6, you probably don't need to set this up.
-If you don't have native IPv6, this allows you to get IPv6 connectivity to your devices.\
 Cloudflare WARP Connector does not support site-to-site IPv6, so IPv6 port forwarding is needed.\
 It is recommended to just set a static IPv6 address to every device that needs IPv6 port forwarding instead of relying on SLAAC so that the IPv6 address for port forwarding does not change.

 1. Add Cloudflare WARP's IPv6 address to the WireGuard interface.\
-`/ipv6 address add address=2606:4700:110:8ced:11b5:d064:abc:ee89/128 interface=Cloudflare-WARP`
+`/ipv6 address add address=2606:4700:cf1:1000::1/64 interface=Cloudflare-WARP`
-2. Add IPv6 ULA to your LAN interface.
-Make sure the prefix you chose does not conflict with the Cloudflare WARP-to-WARP IPv6 range.\
+2. [Generate IPv6 ULA](https://unique-local-ipv6.com) and add it to your LAN interface.\
 `/ipv6 address add address=fd00:1234:5678:9abc::/64 advertise=no interface=bridge`
 3. Enable NAT66.
 Yes, I know NAT is bad, awful when we are talking about IPv6, but since Cloudflare WARP only provides a single IPv6 address, it's necessary to use NAT in IPv6.
 The `to-address` should be set to the IPv6 address of the WireGuard interface.\
-`/ipv6 firewall nat add action=src-nat chain=srcnat out-interface=Cloudflare-WARP to-address=2606:4700:110:8b7b:2edb:5201:dddd:19fd/128`
+`/ipv6 firewall nat add action=src-nat chain=srcnat out-interface=Cloudflare-WARP to-address=2606:4700:cf1:1000::1`
 4. Add an IPv6 route.
-If you have native IPv6 connectivity, use Cloudflare WARP-to-WARP IPv6 range `fd00::/8`, if you don't have native IPv6, use `::/0`.\
+If you already have native IPv6, you probably don't need to set this up.
+If you don't have native IPv6, this allows you to get IPv6 connectivity to your devices.
+(Optional)\
 `/ipv6 route add dst-address=::/0 gateway=Cloudflare-WARP`
 5. Allow the IPv6 firewall to accept packets that are port forwarded.
 (Optional if you want to port forward on IPv6.)\
 `/ipv6 firewall filter set [find action=drop chain=forward in-interface-list="!LAN"] comment="defconf: drop everything else not coming from LAN not DSTNATed" connection-nat-state=!dstnat`